jamie-wong/nexmo-developer/_documentation/en/verify/verify-v2/overview.md

 The workflow is configured using an array in your verification request.
 The first channel in the list is used first; if the message is not delivered then the next channel in the list will be used.
 In the example below, SMS would be tried first.
 If that fails, Voice would be used next.

-## Callbacks

-The use of callbacks has been enabled in Verify V2, so you can now listen for an update via the callback and be notified if a response from the user comes in.

 ```http
     POST - /v2/verify
     Content-Type: application/json